Server data from the Official MCP Registry

 How do I use multiple free LLM APIs at once? freellmpool pools them: each request goes to a provider you have access to, fails over to the next when one is rate-limited or down, and tracks per-day usage so load spreads across tiers.

 Can I run Claude Code or Codex on free models?
-Yes — the proxy speaks both the
+Yes — the proxy speaks the

-and run Codex, Claude Code, aider, Cline, Continue, or Cursor unchanged.
-For Claude
+run Codex, Claude Code, aider, Cline, Continue, or Cursor against pooled free tiers.
+For Claude Code, set

 through the Anthropic bridge.
 See freellmpool code <agent>.
 (Claude Code path is